cyhsuTN/scPS/scPS_indep.md

     ## 13    8 15360.000 14 14  80  80 0.8341841
     ## 14    9 16457.143 15 15  80  80 0.8494109
     ## 16   10 16457.143 12 12 100 100 0.8050678
+Note that n1 and n2 are the number of cells of interest.
+Total cells per sample are n1/0.035 (n2/0.035).

 #### Top 10 combinations of sample sizes and cell numbers, maximizing powers within a given budget of 20000, given a cost function of $C(m,n)=m\times n\times cost.per.cell$.